spierala/mini-rx-signal-store-playground/README.md

 ### Driven by RxJS
 MiniRx Signal Store is driven by [RxJS](https://rxjs.dev/), which is great for handling async tasks like API calls (e.g. in the MiniRx effects API).

+The Usage of RxJS in the Signal Store is limited:
+- The actions stream of the Redux Store is a RxJS Subject
+- The effects APIs of the Signal Store use the existing action stream or an own Subject (ComponentStore)
+- Only the absolute necessary operators are used (as MiniRx Store did already)

 ### MiniRx Signal Store is still MiniRx
-MiniRx Signal Store will be a fork of MiniRx Store and has mostly all the features of the original MiniRx (see the Docs to get an impression: https://mini-rx.io/).
+MiniRx Signal Store is based on a straight copy of MiniRx Store and has mostly all the features of the original MiniRx (see the Docs to get an impression: https://mini-rx.io/).

 Most likely Signal Store and MiniRx Store will depend on a shared library which will provide common code.
+All libraries will reside in the same Nx mono-repo.

 MiniRx Store will still be maintained and stays a perfect state management library if you want to go all-in with RxJS (and it is framework agnostic!).